zsaikaly/Kokoro-FastAPI/README.md

 <details>
 <summary>Versioning & Development</summary>

-I'm doing what I can to keep things stable, but we are on an early and rapid set of build cycles here.
+**Branching Strategy:**
+*   **`release` branch:** Contains the latest stable build, recommended for production use.
+Docker images tagged with specific versions (e.g., `v0.3.0`) are built from this branch.
+*   **`master` branch:** Used for active development.
+It may contain experimental features, ongoing changes, or fixes not yet in a stable release.
+Use this branch if you want the absolute latest code, but be aware it might be less stable.
+The `latest` Docker tag often points to builds from this branch.

+Note: This is a *development* focused project at its core.

 If you run into trouble, you may have to roll back a version on the release tags if something comes up, or build up from source and/or troubleshoot + submit a PR.
-Will leave the branch up here for the last known stable points:

-`v0.1.4`
-`v0.0.5post1`

-Free and open source is a community effort, and I love working on this project, though there's only really so many hours in a day.
+Free and open source is a community effort, and there's only really so many hours in a day.
 If you'd like to support the work, feel free to open a PR, buy me a coffee, or report any bugs/features/etc you find during use.

   <a href="https://www.buymeacoffee.com/remsky" target="_blank">
     <img